castorini/MP-CNN-Torch/README.md

 - Currently our tool only runs on CPUs, therefore it is recommended to use INTEL MKL library (or at least OpenBLAS lib) so Torch can run much faster on CPUs.

-- Once Torch is installed, our tool then requires Glove embeddings done by Stanford.
-Please run fetech_and_preprocess.sh for dowlonading and preprocessing this data set (around 3 GBs).
+- Our tool then requires Glove embeddings by Stanford.
+Please run fetech_and_preprocess.sh for downloading and preprocessing this data set (around 3 GBs).

 Running